Gus-MO/NossaDall-e/README.md

 #### Cloning and Installing

+> WWarning: The use of DALL-E isn't free, so you'll need to obtain a personal key for access to the bot.

 For starting hosting the bot fork this respository, then clone it to a local directory:

 Example: